-In these provisions, probation or suspension means financial aid probation or suspension, but does not mean academic probation or suspension.
+In these provisions, probation or suspension means financial aid probation or suspension, not academic probation or suspension.

-- Following the first semester in which the above standards of academic progress are not met, the student will be placed on probation for the duration of the next semester of funding. - A new applicant with less than a cumulative 2.0 GPA will not have met the standards of academic progress; however, financial aid may be awarded on a probationary besis for one semester only. - The student who fails to meet the standards of academic progress during the semester of attendance while on probation will be placed on suspension and denied further funding for one semester or combined summer session. - If failure to meet satisfactory progress results in a second suspension from financial aid, the period of such suspension will be twelve months. - Following any period of suspension, the student will again be eligible for funding on a probationary basis for one semester or combined summer session. - The colleges of the District shall enforce probation or suspension status of any student who transfers from one college to another within the district.
+- Following the first semester in which the above standards of academic progress are not met, the student will be placed on probation for the duration of the next semester of funding. - A new applicant with less than a cumulative 2.0 GPA will not have met the standards of academic progress; however, financial aid may be awarded on a probationary basis for one semester only. - The student who fails to meet the standards of academic progress during the semester of attendance while on probation will be placed on suspension and denied further funding for one semester or combined summer session. - 4.
+During the first period of suspension, the student must enroll at least half-time for one semester at a District college, pay the expenses related to that enrollment and maintain the standards of academic progress before eligibility for financial aid will be reestablished.

+- 5. If failure to meet satisfactory progress results in a second suspension from financial aid, the student must enroll at least half-time for the equivalent of two semesters at a District college, pay the expenses related to that enrollment and maintain the standards of academic progress before eligibility for financial aid will be reestablished. - Following any period of suspension, the student will again be eligible for funding on a probationary basis for one semester or combined summer session. - If failure to meet satisfactory progress results in a third suspension from financial aid, no additional aid will be awarded. - The colleges of the District shall enforce probation or suspension status of any student who transfers from one college to another within the District.